Milwaukee Distracted Driving Accident Attorney

 Every time they get behind the wheel, drivers are legally responsible for operating their vehicles in a reasonably safe manner.
 Unfortunately, drivers all over the country do not take this responsibility seriously and drive distracted.
 Distracted driving is a serious threat to road safety and hundreds of thousands of people are injured as a direct result each year.

 At Mingo & Yankala, S.C., we believe that negligent distracted drivers should be held accountable for the injuries they cause.
-If you or a loved one has been hurt in a distracted driving collision, our Milwaukee distracted driving accidents attorneys can help.
+If you or a loved one has been hurt in a distracted driving collision, our Milwaukee distracted driving accident attorneys can help.

 We have over 35 years of experience handling Milwaukee motor vehicle accident cases and understand all the complex insurance and legal issues involved in distracted driving cases.
 Call us Mingo & Yankala today at (414) 273-7400 to discuss the details of your case today or fill out our online contact form.

-How Is Distracted Driving Defined in Milwaukee?
+How is Distracted Driving Defined in Milwaukee?

 In Wisconsin, distracted ( or inattentive driving ) is defined as being occupied or engaged in an activity, other than driving, that interferes with the person’s ability to drive the vehicle safely.
 Motorists take their attention off the road for any number of reasons, but some of the most common distractions include: